-This section of cPanel’s SSH Access interface allows you to create, import, manage, and remove SSH keys.
+This section of cPanel’s SSH Access allows you to create, import, manage, and remove SSH keys.
 The system will use these keys when you confirm that a specific computer has the right to access your website’s information with SSH.

 Use this section of the interface to create new SSH key pairs, which include a public key and a private key.